ssorj/quiver/docs/implementations.md

 connection to a single queue, meaning that a sending and a receiving implementation together constitute a pair of communicating endpoints.

+## Files

+Implementations live under `exec/` in the source tree, with a name starting with `arrow-`.
+Any build or install logic should be placed in the project `Makefile`.

+New implementation names should be added to the `_impls_by_name` map in `python/quiver.py` so they are available to the user.

 ## Input

 Implementations must process the following positional arguments.